-They are too slow to bug fix, too slow to update their product, too slow to catch-up to competitors or even newcomers to their market.
+They are too slow to talk to customers, to bug fix, to update their product, to catch-up to competitors or even newcomers to their market.

 This happens even with tens or hundreds of engineers on the payroll.
 They slow down to unacceptable levels, and they lose.

 Heck, they lose to themselves because at that point they feel there is nothing they can do to turn it around.